ktraw2/upsilon-custom/README.md

   - Fixes some blocks dropping twice
   - Adds a Clear button to the Project Table
   - Fixes crashes when opening a logic tile GUI while holding a block
+- Removed VoxelBox mods due to licensing issues
+  - VoxelMenu has been rewritten from scratch and is part of UpsilonFixes
+  - VoxelMap replaced with Rei's Minimap
+  - VoxelPlayer has no replacement
+- Removed LiteLoader, as it was only used by the VoxelBox mods

 All of the following are done by UpsilonFixes, and can be disabled in its config:
 - **Fixed water whirlpools (backported 1.5 water fill behavior) ([MC-916](https://bugs.mojang.com/browse/MC-916))**
 - **PortalGun sounds fixed**
 - **Fixed EE3 Minium stone recipes being broken after using them once or after NEI recipe lookup**
 - **Items can be dragged over slots to spread them out (1.5 backport)**
+- **Re-enabled SHA-1 jar signing to fix mods like Railcraft on latest Java 8 versions**
 - Double/triple-clicking a slot will collect all items of that type to your cursor (1.5 backport)
 - Holding the IC2 Boost Key (lctrl by default) will cause you to sprint
 - Pressing the drop key over a slot in an inventory will drop the item in that slot (1.5 backport)